- Destinations: Paro, Thimphu, Punakha,

 - Meal: Full board (breakfast, lunch and dinner)

 - Accommodation: Government approved 3 stars hotels and above

 - Transportation: 4 wheel drive – suvs, tour vans & mini buses

 Note: Use this as a general guide to get an idea of the tour.
 Do keep in mind that there will be further customization on the given itinerary, depending on the season, your interests, group size and your preferred duration of the tour.

-The Blissful West is an exhilarating tour giving full insight of the art & architecture, tradition & culture of the Dragon Kingdom.
-The tour visits the prime tourist locations in western Bhutan such as Paro, Thimphu (Capital of Bhutan) and the old capital of Bhutan – Punakha.
+The Blissful West is an exhilarating tour giving full insight of the art, architecture, tradition and culture of the Bhutan.
+The itinerary visits the prime locations and attractions in western Bhutan such as Paro, Thimphu (Capital of Bhutan) and the old capital of Bhutan – Punakha.

 - Witness spectacular bird’s eye view of the Himalayas while flying in/out from Paro.

 - Weekend nightlife and Farmers Market in Thimphu